ibm-cloud-docs/event-notifications/en-migration.md

 ![Initialize SDK](images/en-migration-firebase-sdk.png "Initialize SDK"){: caption="Figure 11.
 Initialize SDK" caption-side="bottom"}

 There are additional fields like destinationID and apikey in new initialize() method.
-Visit this link <add a link here> for obtaining the apikey for client SDK.
+Visit this [link](https://cloud.ibm.com/docs/event-notifications?topic=event-notifications-service-access-management)for obtaining the apikey for client SDK.

 * Callback class in the new SDK has changes.
 Make changes in the listener